 Oakdale High School

-- Oakdale High School's student population of 289 students has stayed relatively flat over five school years.
+- Oakdale High School's student population of 288 students has grown by 6% over five school years.

 |Grades Offered||Grades 9-12|

 - Oakdale High School is ranked within the top 30% of all 1,277 schools in Louisiana (based off of combined math and reading proficiency testing data) for the 2017-18 school year.